 Pattern number three is the "Staryu" pattern, obviously featuring this characteristic starfish Pokémon.
 Its brown shading suggests calmness with a jeweled accent by the crystal core of the Pokémon.
 Its closest visual match could be considered the "Sogan" motif applied on fabrics that would only be worn by people of the royal court and indeed has a similar brown shading.
 Just like how things with this fabric can now be worn by anyone and everyone, the incorporation of Pokémon into the design is a bit of an affirmation that Pokémon is for everyone - and even all cultures, by these fabrics.

 Lastly, there is the "Floral Pikachu" pattern.
 This one has a slightly more cutesy, in a way feminine touch by including a bright pink color and geometric outlines, particularly for the characteristic flowers of the pattern.
-It seems this pattern was inspired by the "Kawung" motif that features a similar arrangement of shapes and outlines, even if not a very close match to it.
+This pattern was inspired by the "Kawung" motif - with a little Japanese touch - that features a similar arrangement of shapes and outlines, even if not a very close match to it.
 Yet another one of my friends bought shirts with this pattern for the entire family, so its appeal is high (and so is the motif for the inspiration in general).
 Needless to say, the appeal of Pokémon for everyone is also affirmed.

 In the nearly one year that Pikachu's Indonesia Journey has gone on, the defining moments of that journey ought to be not only marked by the Pokémon experiences but also the things that put perspective into that journey, like these four batik patterns and the shirts made from them.
 The four patterns bring out the local characteristics associated with the fabrics, and their inclusion of Pokémon shows that they can play well with that franchise, bringing together tradition and modernity in a single journey.